carbon-design-system/carbon/docs/guides/endgame.md

 </details>

+### Week 5: The endgame

+Checklist:

+- [ ] Make sure to follow along with steps outlined in endgame issue
+- [ ] Collect feedback from teams for critical dates
+- [ ] Follow-up and help to coordinate delivery of items
+- [ ] Make determination on ship/no-ship together with endgame team

 ### Week 6: Release

 Checklist:

 - Release on Monday under `next` tag
 - Switch to `latest` on Tuesday alongside morning announcements
-- Schedule release retro
+- Schedule release retro for Tuesday or Thursday afternoon (1 - 2 hours)
+  - Those invited should be direct team members
-- Schedule release demo
+- Schedule release demo for Tuesday or Thursday afternoon (1 hours)
+  - Those invited should be direct team and board members

 ## Releases